neo-anderson/blog/_posts/2018-05-07-Easiest-Way-To-Create-A-Jekyll-Blog.md

 2. Go through the source files and config files and personalize the blog according to your needs.
 3. Add SEO plugin https://github.com/jekyll/jekyll-seo-tag
 4. Use Google Webmasters tool to add the following properties - http://asw.in/blog/, https://asw.in/blog/, http://www.asw.in/blog/, https://www.asw.in/blog/
+5. Set preferred domain to asw.in, instead of www.asw.in because it looks cooler!

 # Resources for setting up domain
 - https://stackoverflow.com/questions/31914048/how-to-set-up-two-jekyll-blogs-on-github-pages-with-the-same-domain-cname